cyclotron-bonn/beamline_simulation/README.md

 Simulation of the beamline using elegant

 ## TODO
-* Relation of current into sim
+* Relation of current into sim -> build in zero quadrupoles from log book
 * Instruction to install elegant and how to use simulation
 * CAT values from Dennis Sauerland into Sim
 * better optimization function